-Tony Bennett, Sting, Kelly Clarkson and more weigh in on #MeToo movement
+Camila Cabello, Kelly Clarkson and more weigh in on #MeToo movement

 (CNN)Hollywood has been at the center of a national reckoning when it comes to the abuse of power by powerful men.

-But Sunday night it was the music industry's turn to weigh in.
+But Sunday night, it was the music industry's turn to weigh in.

-Sting, Tony Bennett, Andrew Lloyd Webber, Cindy Lauper, Kelly Clarkson, Lana Del Rey, Ice-T and Camila Cabello spoke to CNN at the Grammys about what the #MeToo movement means to them.
+Sting, Tony Bennett, Andrew Lloyd Webber, Cyndi Lauper, Kelly Clarkson, Lana Del Rey, Ice-T and Camila Cabello spoke to CNN at the Grammys about what the #MeToo movement means to them.

 Sting

 "I was at the Women's March last week and my favorite sign was 'the future is female.'
 I'm one of those guys -- and Shaggy is, too -- we wouldn't mind that at all.
-I think men have messed up and so we want women to be empowered, we want women to be economically equal to men and I think that's the key to a lot of these problems."
+I think men have messed up and so we want women to be empowered.
+We want women to be economically equal to men and I think that's the key to a lot of these problems."

 Tony Bennett

-"If a woman is a big star, she should make as much money as anybody, in fact a little more."
+"If a woman is a big star, she should make as much money as anybody.
+In fact, a little more."

 Ice-T